KDE was announced

 Version 5.5 is announced with several new features: new icons added to the Breeze theme, support for OpenGL ES in KWin, progress to support Wayland, a new default font (Noto), a new design.

 Kirigami is released, a set of QML components to develop applications based on Qt for mobile or desktop devices.

-KDE will celebrate 20 years
+KDE celebrated 20 years

 On October 14, KDE celebrated its 20th birthday.
 The project that started as a desktop environment for Unix systems, today is a community that incubates ideas and projects which go far beyond desktop technologies.
 To celebrate its anniversary the community published a book written by its contributors.
 We also had parties been held in eight countries.

 In partnership with a Spanish laptop retailer the community announced the launch of the KDE Slimbook, a ultrabook that comes with the KDE Plasma and KDE Applications pre-installed.
 The laptop offers a pre-installed version of KDE Neon and can be purchased from the retailer's website.

 Inspired by QtCon 2016, which took place in Berlin and brought together the KDE, VLC, Qt and FSFE communities, KDE community in Brazil hosted QtCon Brasil in 2017.
 The event was held in São Paulo and brought together Qt experts from Brazil and abroad in two days of talks and one day of training.

 KDE and Purism have partnered to adapt Plasma Mobile to the smartphone Librem 5, manufactured by the American company.
 Librem 5 is a phone focused on preserving the privacy and security of user communication.
 The adaptation project is underway and soon we will have the first phone in the world fully controlled by the user and running Plasma Mobile.